 SSW 6411.
 Research II: Survey Research Methods

 This course builds upon the foundation laid by the beginning research design course; particularly by looking at the ways that survey design and survey data collection support the development of quasi-experimental research designs.
 The course provides the skills necessary to conduct self-administered surveys to meet the goals of social work practice and research.
 The course focuses on surveys as tools for assessing needs, monitoring program activities, measuring outcomes, and assessing attitudes.
 Students will learn about automated software tools for survey construction such as Qualtrics and Survey Monkey.
 The course also provides an in-depth exploration of the techniques of program evaluation and explores the role of survey research in program evaluation design and implementation.

 SSW 6412.
 Research III: Multivariate Statistics I

-This course builds upon an introductory level of statistical knowledge and assumes that you have completed an introductory statistics course, including experiences with data analyses that involves computer interactions (SPSS, SAS, etc.).
+This course builds upon an introductory level of statistical knowledge and assumes that you have completed an introductory statistics course, including experiences with data analyses that involve computer interactions (SPSS).
 This course is devoted to developing an understanding of the general linear model (GLM).
 Once students gain a solid understanding of GLM, students can extend their knowledge to a variety of more complex statistical tests.
 It focuses on the selection and application of appropriate statistical procedures to answer research questions or test hypotheses in social work research, and involves the extensive use of available statistical packages.
 While the course emphasizes the understanding of statistical testing, interpretation and written presentation of statistical results, knowledge of the mathematical formulae and assumptions underlying each statistical procedure may be required and are discussed in class.
 Equivalent courses offered by other UConn schools may be substituted with advisor approval.